Manu’s Menu

 Dough

-1. Put the yeast and sugar in the lukewarm water and set aside to activate.
+1. Put the yeast and sugar into the lukewarm water and set it aside to activate.

-2. In the meantime put the flour, salt and extra virgin olive oil in a mixer with a dough hook.
+2. In the meantime, place the flour, salt, and extra virgin olive oil in a mixer fitted with a dough hook.

-3. When the yeast mixture is frothy, pour it into the mixer.
+3. Once the yeast mixture becomes frothy, pour it into the mixer.

-4. Knead for 3 minutes, till the dough looks smooth.
-It must feel soft and elastic when you touch it.
-If you do not have a mixer, you can knead all the ingredients by hand for 5 to 10 minutes.
+4. Knead for 3 minutes, until the dough looks smooth and feels soft and elastic to the touch.
+If you do not have a mixer, knead all the ingredients by hand for 5–10 minutes.

-5. Make a ball with the kneaded dough, dust it with flour and set it aside in a large bowl covered with a dry cloth to rise for at least 2 hours or until it doubles in volume.
+5. Shape the dough into a ball, dust it lightly with flour, place it in a large bowl, cover with a dry cloth, and let it rise for at least 2 hours or until doubled in volume.

 Topping